bhudson2/spacevlbi/docs/source/Guide.rst

 tool as *functional constraints* and optimise the design of the spacecraft and mission architecture to mitigate their effect on observations.
 Each object within the tool has some functional constraint associated with it and the specifics of the constraints are described throughout this guide.
-However, as summary, the following constraints can be modelled with ``spacevlbi``:
+However, as a summary, the following constraints can be modelled with ``spacevlbi``:

     * Visibility of target source to space and ground telescopes (i.e. source is not blocked by the Earth)